-The Graduate Program in Chemical and Biochemical Engineering at Rutgers University – New Brunswick is one of the fastest growing programs in the nation.
-Students in the program may receive either the Master of Science (MS) or the Doctor of Philosophy (PhD) degree.
-A new Master of Engineering (ME) degree geared toward students in industry has recently been added.
-Graduates of the department pursue successful careers in a wide variety of industrial settings ranging from pharmaceutical, biotechnology, advanced materials, to the more traditional areas of chemicals, oil, and gas.
-Graduates also pursue academic careers.
-Learning goals for the Masters and PhD programs reflect these career paths.
+The Graduate Program in Chemical and Biochemical Engineering at Rutgers University – New Brunswick provides a range of unique opportunities for advanced training and research across the chemical engineering discipline.
+We combine an innovative educational experience with many opportunities for practical training and connections to local industry and professional societies.
+Students in the program may receive either the Master of Engineering (ME), Master of Science (MS) or the Doctor of Philosophy (PhD) degree.
+Graduates of the Department pursue successful careers in a wide variety of industrial settings ranging from pharmaceutical, biotechnology, advanced materials, to the more traditional areas of chemicals, oil, and gas.
+Doctoral graduates also pursue academic careers.

 The MS degree in Chemical and Biochemical Engineering is primarily a degree for students who wish to equip themselves with a more solid foundation of chemical engineering fundamentals and prepare themselves for professional advancement in industry.
 A part-time MS program serves the needs of professional engineers who wish to pursue an MS degree while continuing to work in industry.